 Pay attention to the color choices you make with your client.
 Are they colder or warmer than the walls or brick?
 Are they darker or lighter than the walls or brick?
 There is no perfect answer.
 It is more about being aware of all the choices you have and why you are choosing them.

-As the contractor/designer, you should understand color relationships and be able to communicate this to your client.
+As the contractor/designer, you should understand color relationships and the warm and cool attributes of color.
+You should also be able to communicate this to your client.
 You should know how to create a custom brown from complementary colors and how to fine-tune a factory color to meet your client’s needs.
 Finally, you should be able to analyze the color qualities of adjacent materials and their relationships to one another so you can make good design choices that will create spatial harmony.